triploit/Kalzit/docs/future.md

 Better, in this case, means two things:

 * More complete - more things provided by the standard library should be explained.
 * More accessible - It must be easy to get to the documentation.
-At the moment, it is not.
+(Done)

 ## Usable applications